-IBI has a unique feature to send addresses to the app.
-This part of the manual explains in detail how to use this feature.
+IBI has a unique feature to receive a list of addresses in the app.
+This part of the manual explains the format the list and in detail how to use this feature.

 To send an address file to IBI and receive the list in the app, the file has to follow a specific format, as explained below.
-Once you have created your file conforming to this format, you can simply send it as email attachment to your unique IBI email address.
+Once you have created your file according to this format, you can simply send it as an email attachment to your unique IBI email address.

 - your unique IBI email address